Photo by Jo Szczepanska on Unsplash

 3. Kanban: Visualize task progress for participating teams Date

-4. Lean: Lean manufacturing or production saving is one of the modern management methods to streamline production, reduce waste in business, increase business efficiency
+4. Lean: Lean manufacturing or production saving is one of the modern management methods to streamline production.
+So, reduce waste in business, increase business efficiency

 5. Waterfall: Apply Used for large-scale, end-goal-focused projects of a fixed nature